Ayms/node-Tor/README.md

 #####Hash_names management:

 Hash_names are used to identify a download.
 If the file was originally downloaded from the web, hash_name is the hash of the link (public), if the file was uploaded inside the browser, hash_name is a hash provided by the system (private).
-So the same file can have different hash_name which will split the traffic better than having a unique reference like its hash for all the same files.
+So the same file can have different hash_name which will split the traffic better than having a unique reference like its hash for all the same files, and which makes more difficult for some potential observers to know what files you have.
 The hash information of a file does allow to detect if a file was not modified for malicious reasons.

 A name is associated to the file, for http://aaa.com/myfile.ext (public) the name is myfile.ext, for private references the name is a random string (in that case you are advised to rename it with a more intuitive name and a correct file extension) or the name of the file that was uploaded inside the browser.
 For private references you must provide to the receivers the hash_name and the file extension since they can not know the file extension after they have downloaded it, they only know the type of the file but this might not be enough to use it correctly (open, save, etc).